lbeique/How-To-Setup-a-Minecraft-Server/docs/Server Initialization.md

     ![Minecraft Task](../assets/images/server/Task1.03.png)

-5. In the command prompt, type the command:
-        ```cd
-        ```
-followed by a space and then the file path to the location of the .jar file.
+5. In the command prompt, type the command: `cd` followed by a space and then the file path to the location of the `.jar` file.
 Hit enter to run the command.
-In this example, the command is < cd C:\Users\lbeiq\Desktop\Minecraft Server >
+In this example, the command is: `cd C:\Users\lbeiq\Desktop\Minecraft Server`

-6. Once you are in the correct directory in the command prompt, type the command < Java -jar > followed by a space and the name of your .jar file.
+6. Once you are in the correct directory in the command prompt, type the command: `Java -jar` followed by a space and the name of your `.jar` file.
 Hit enter to run the command.
-In this example, the command is < Java -jar server.jar >
+In this example, the command is: `Java -jar server.jar`

     ![Minecraft Task](../assets/images/server/Task1.04.png)